This webinar was part of a series for NSW secondary teachers examining some of the most pressing civic, political and social issues in 2026.

 Teacher Professional Development Series | US midterm elections in focus: how they work and why they matter to Australia

-This webinar offers a clear, teacher-friendly briefing on what the midterms are, what is emerging from the results, and what to watch for next.
+Register now for this webinar on Thursday, 5 November.
+Get a clear, teacher-friendly briefing on what the midterms are, what is emerging from the results, and what to watch for next.

 Illustration of voting booths